sleighsoft/genetic-gaming/README.md

 greater than zero, to fix the map for the first n rounds, this reduces the difficulty of the overall game.

 'start_mode' describes how the spawnpoints of the cars are chosen.
-The spawn point is in general the same every round, but to be able to distinguish the cars, they are spawned around this fixed point.
+The center spawn point is in general the same every round, but to be able to distinguish the cars, they are spawned around this fixed point.
-- 'fixed': Spawns all of them at exactly the same point every round.
+- 'fixed': Spawns all of them exactly at the center spawn point.
-- 'random_first': Spawns them randomly around the spawnpoint, but spawns them on the same point for every round afterwards.
+- 'random_first': Spawns them randomly around the center spawn point, but spawns them on the same point for every round afterwards.
-- 'random_each': Reassigns the spawn points after every round.
+- 'random_each': Reassigns the spawn points around the center spawn point after every round.